-Natural Gas: But What to Add?To circumvent these dangers compounds such as the sulfur analogs of alcohols called thiols or mercaptans are added.
-These resemble the odor of garlic, or even a skunk.
+To circumvent these dangers compounds such as the sulfur analogs of alcohols called thiols or mercaptans are added.
+These resemble the odor of garlic, or even that of a skunk.

 But maybe you feel producers could have chosen a better aroma.
 Say strawberries, lavender, coffee, or bacon?
 But if those choices were used, would you be as quick to recognize the presence of danger?
 Face it, no. The odor in natural gas being that of a skunk was a wise choice.